kolemare/CNN-CPP/README.md

 ---

+### Tensor Operations

+- <code style="color: teal;">Optimizer Integration</code> The TensorOperations class is designed to support the weight and bias updates used by optimizers like Adam, RMSProp, SGD, and SGD with Momentum.
+It ensures seamless integration of these optimizers by handling tensor updates efficiently.

+- <code style="color: teal;">Flexible Dimension Support</code> The class provides functions to apply updates to tensors of various dimensions, including 1D (for biases), 2D (for Fully Connected Layers), and 4D (for Convolutional Layers).
+  This flexibility allows the class to cater to different layer types within the neural network.

+- <code style="color: teal;">Update Scaling</code> Each update operation applies a scaling factor to the updates, enabling precise control over the magnitude of weight and bias adjustments during training.

+---

 ### Learning Decay

 The `LearningDecay` class implements various learning rate decay strategies used to adjust the learning rate during